 Committed, collaborative partnerships come together.
 We want to engage in creative problem-solving for the future of the neighborhood.

 We recognize that entrepreneurship and innovation come in many forms.
 The Upham’s Corner Arts and Innovation District will be designed as a hub of creativity.
 Our goal is to bolster collaboration among:

 Working Advisory Group

-- residents and business owners, and
+- residents and business owners,

-- advocates and other community leaders.
+- other community leaders.

 Members of the Working Advisory Group include: